LibraryCarpentry/library-python/_episodes/03-data-types-and-format.md

 ~~~
 {: .output}

-Next, let's look at the structure of our surveys data.
+Next, let's look at the structure of our articles data.
 In pandas, we can check
 the type of one column in a DataFrame using the syntax
-*dataFrameName[column_name].dtype*:
+`dataFrameName[column_name].dtype`:

 ~~~
 articles_df['Title'].dtype